geotools/geotools/docs/user/library/referencing/faq.rst

 The referencing module does not do very much out of the box - it needs someone to tell it what all the funny codes mean (such as "EPSG:4326").

-You need to choose a single EPSG jar to have on your classpath; if you have several EPSG jars on your classpath you will get a ``FactoryException``.
+You need to choose a EPSG jar to have on your classpath; if you have several EPSG jars on your classpath you might end up with a conflict.

 For most needs just use the ``gt-epsg-hsql`` plugin: